NaiveNeuron/TermAdventure/README.md

 `test` command needs to pass (return exit status code `0`).
 Once it does, the same procedure takes place.

-The generated binary (`go-term-adventure`) also provides an option to check, whether the `.gta` file is loaded correctly.
-In order to check file `sample.gta` you can run
+The generated binary (`term-adventure`) also provides an option to check, whether the `.ta` file is loaded correctly.
+In order to check file `sample.ta` you can run

-        $ ./go-term-adventure --print sample.gta
+        $ ./term-adventure --print sample.ta

 The binary uses a hash of many interesting things to keep track of the level you are currently in.
 Depending on the name of the challenge and whether you